rachaelmillerdesign/coffee-geek-backend/README.md

 **Coffee Geek** allows users (currently only available for one user, more coming soon!) to choose a coffee from the database and then document tastings they have done with it.
 This includes tasting notes, extraction notes, grams in/out, rating, etc.

 This GitHub page is the front end of the application.
-The front end can be found here: https://github.com/rachaelmillerdesign/coffee-geek-miller.
+The back end can be found here: https://github.com/rachaelmillerdesign/coffee-geek-backend.

 The deployed sites can be found here: